Genus two KdV soliton gases and their long-time asymptotics: The large behaviors of the genus two KdV soliton gas potential

 Introduce the Riemann-Theta function:

 which satisfies the following properties:

 Furthermore, define

-Notice that the solution of model RH problem (\ref{jump-conditions-S-z}) on the $\lambda$-plane has at most one quarter singularities at $\pm\eta_{1}$ and $\pm\eta_{3}$, and this condition transforms into the solution of RH problem on the $z$-plane with singularities at $-\eta^2_{1}$ and $-\eta^2_{3}$ less than $1/4$.
+Notice that the solution of model RH problem (\ref{jump-conditions-S-z}) on the $\lambda$-plane has at most fourth root singularities at {$\pm \eta_j,~j=1,\cdots,4$}, and this condition transforms into the solution of RH problem on the $z$-plane with singularities at $-\eta^2_{1}$ and $-\eta^2_{3}$ less than $1/4$.
 Furthermore, the zeros of $\hat{\gamma}(z)$ is $-\eta_1^2$ and $-\eta_3^2$ and the solution of the RH problem has the form

 It suffices to choose the parameter $\hat{d}$, which makes the zeros of denominator at $-\eta_1^2$ and $-\eta_3^2$, to nail down the singularities.
 On the other hand, we have

 The Riemann constant $\hat{\mathcal{K}}=\frac{\hat{\tau}_1+\hat{\tau}_2}{2}-\frac{e_1}{2}$, and further $\hat{J}(-\eta_1^2)+\hat{J}(-\eta_3^2)=\hat{\mathcal{K}}$, which implies $\hat{d}=0$.
 Consequently the solution of the model RH problem (\ref{jump-conditions-S-z}) on the $z$-plane is